OlympicAngel/OlympicHelper-CEP-plugin/README.md

 ### Using automation:
 * FAST sound placment using Marker psoition in timeline.
-* Silence Cut - cuts out silnce below threshold.
+* Silence Cut - cuts out silnce below threshold(using FFmpeg).

 ## Built using:
 * JS.